turingschool/frontend-lightning-talks/schedule-1901.md

 19. React - what and why?
 20. Front End Hip - how to stay in the know on all the things
 21. Pairing approaches - all the types and pros/cons
-22. Tips for crafting your “Developer Identity”
+22. Bridgett Coyle .
+Tips for crafting your “Developer Identity”
 23. Team collaboration: github/PR etiquette, good workflows, best practices
 24. Breaking the problem down + best pseudo coding practices
 25. WTF Webpack?
 And why do I care?